joshualay/Notethread/Notethread v1.7 Journal.md

 The issue becomes how do I implement this without breaking everything?

 I could nest it in a scrollview and change the offset.
 Actually I can just add it as an action!
 That's easy.

+For the notetree I'm thinking of using the button scroll view:

+[top level note]
+\----------------
+[sub note] [sub note] [sub note]

+\----------------
+[2nd tier note] [2nd tier note]

+When the button is tapped it will open up the note in a dialogue.